 - The app offers a wide range of educational pieces, tailored to your own funds, income, and questionnaire results.
 This could be invaluable to a brand new investor, especially since you won’t have to look far to find pertinent info.

 - Invest in your passions; Stash enables you to choose investment funds that are in line with what you’re most passionate about.
 If you want to put your money into companies that focus on green energy and the environment, Stash can help you find them.
 Interested in technological advancements?
 The app has you covered.

 - Stash doesn’t actually manage your portfolio.
 So, you’ll need to go into the app knowing that these are great starting points.
 But you may eventually need to move on to a robo advisor or financial advisor as your portfolio grows.

-- The monthly fee sounds low ($1 for accounts less than $5,000).
-But it’s actually a higher percentage than many robo advisors, especially if you carry a low balance for a while.
-Companies like WiseBanyan offer similar services with no management fees.
-And companies like Wealthfront will manage your first $10,000 for free (charging 0.25% after that).
+- While the monthly fee sounds low (as little as $1/month), it can actually be a higher percentage than many robo advisors.
+Companies like WiseBanyan offer similar services with no management fees, and companies like Wealthfront will manage your first $10,000 for free (only charging 0.25% after that).

 - Though the app offers more ETF options than its most direct competitor (Acorns), you are still missing out on a lot of options.
 Plus, you could research many of these funds on your own and even purchase them on a non-commission basis.

 - You’ll have to input your personal info just to get a result.
 In order to see any of their recommendations, you’ll need to link up your checking account and commit to a monthly, recurring contribution.
 You can opt out of this once sign-up is complete.
 But it might irk some to have to give this information before even finishing the registration process.